Calamatta Cuschieri adds life insurance to its suite of products

 In the business sector, Calamatta Cuschieri is offering both the key person insurance as well as the business loan protection plan.

-Mr Cuschieri added: “As a financial services company that has been around for close to 50 years, we understand the needs of our clients and that they want to make best use of their financial assets and continually optimise their financial plan during their life.”
+“As a financial services company that has been around for close to 50 years, we understand the needs of our clients and that they want to make best use of their financial assets and continually optimise their financial plan during their life.
+We continue to strive to meet their needs in the most professional way possible and to deliver service excellence,” Cuschieri added.

+Calamatta Cuschieri pioneered the local financial services industry in 1972.
+The group currently employs more than 160 people and offers a wide range of services including investment advice, life insurance, savings plans, pension plans, wealth management and live online trading among others.
+Calamatta Cuschieri is the representative and main distributor for UBS Funds in Malta and a founding member of the Malta Stock Exchange.

-For more information on Calamatta Cuschieri’s life insurance offering, visit one of its six branches, call 2568 8688 or visit the website www.cc.com.mt.
+For more information on Calamatta Cuschieri’s Life Insurance offering, visit one of its six branches, call 2568 8688 or visit https://www.cc.com.mt.

 PREVIOUS